aajonusnet/aajonusnet/md/Interviews/Charlie Donham Interview.md

 start by telling us about yourself and your practice in the nutritional field, as well as something about your earlier illnesses and the road to your present standard of health.
-If you could elaborate on that with some data, it would be helpful
+If you could elaborate on that with some data, it would be helpful.

 A: I was born very sickly into a violent household.
 I had a brother who was still in diapers when I was born.
-He went from having had mother's full attention to having none and he never forgave e for it.
+He went from having had mother's full attention to having none and he never forgave me for it.
 He tortured me nearly daily.
 My father's discipline put me in the hospital several times.
 My dyslexia and autism, which no one understood at the time, embarrassed and frustrated my parents.
 My dyslexia was to the extent that